 Whether you are 70 years old or 90 years old – the age simply doesn’t matter.
 It’s your physical and cognitive status that determine whether or not you should be driving.

 It may surprise you to learn that none of the states in the United States require a senior citizen to give up their car keys at a certain age.
-Retesting to ensure the elder is a safe driver also differs among the states.
+When seniors should retake a driving test also differs among the states.
 Further, each state has its own requirements for allowing senior citizens to continue driving.

 Check out this table of information detailing the elderly driving laws by state in the USA for the scoop on what your state laws are for elderly drivers.